kevingessner/lovelace-expression-entity-row/README.md

 The following options can be added to the element:
 - `round`: number of decimal to round number (default to 2).
 To display all decimal digits, explicitly set this option to `null`
+- `expression`: calculate a value instead of using the defined entity's state.
+  An expression is a literal number, an entity ID (which will be resolved to its state value), or a compound expression.
+  A compound expression `add` or `subtract` contains a list of expressions, which can themselves be numbers, entities, or other compound expressions.

 In addition, all basic options can be used:
 - `entity` (**required**)